karthik-cm/Intro/README.md

 I am Karthik CM, currently pursuing Master's in Computer Science degree at Santa Clara University (Mar 2021 - Mar 2023)

-Previously, I have worked as a full stack web developer at Tata Consultancy Services (TCS) for over 4 years My primary areas of interests are Web Development & Game Development
+Previously, I have worked as a full stack web developer at Tata Consultancy Services (TCS) for over 4 years.
+My primary areas of interests are Web Development & Game Development.

 More info : https://www.linkedin.com/in/karthik-cm/